myllynen/rhel-ipu-automation/README.md

 activation key (AK) is provided.
 Also, the initial, real system CV is restored after the check when, again, a corresponding AK is provided.

+The `preupgrade.yml` playbook will install the Leapp RPMs and leave them installed on target systems after the check as it is expected that Leapp will be used later to perform the actual in-place upgrade.
+Leapp RPMs and their dependencies consume some 20 MB of disk space so this should not be an issue.

 For further details please see the related documentation listed below.

-To run RHEL in-place preupgrade test and automatically check results without doing permanent modifications on the target systems:
+To run RHEL in-place preupgrade test and automatically check results without doing permanent modifications on target systems:

 ```
 # Edit inventory and parameters to suite local environment